 What was once built for a specific purpose often needs updating as business needs change, which leaves firms with a tough decision: do we update the entire system, or do we incorporate a manual workaround?
 Neither is an ideal option.

-Companies are more likely to partner with a software provider to streamline processes as they expand and the pitfalls of inhouse systems become more prominent.
-However, these firms should consider the cost-savings if they had gone for a software provider in the first place.
+Companies are more likely to partner with a software provider to streamline processes as they expand, which makes the pitfalls of in-house systems more prominent.
+These firms would have made significant cost-savings if they had gone for a software provider in the first place.

 Safeguarding remains a key focus

-Financial control for payments and e-money firms is more important now than ever, especially as regulators continue to raise their safeguarding expectations.
+Financial control for payments and e-money firms is becoming more important as regulators continue to raise their safeguarding expectations.

 When the FCA first advised firms to segregate relevant funds at an aggregated level, many took this to be an easy task: comparing aggregated balances against segregated balances.
 But issues are surfacing now as the FCA expects organisations to communicate more clearly with their customers around fund protection and undergo regular safeguarding audits.